timdamen/talks.timdamen.io/src/data/blog/_releases/astro-paper-2.md

 ### New Home for Blog contents

-All the blog posts were moved from `src/contents` to `src/content/blog` directory.
+All the blog presentations were moved from `src/contents` to `src/content/blog` directory.

 ### New Fetch API